godotengine/godot/CONTRIBUTING.md

 changes in several commits :)

-Here's an example of a well-formatted commit log (note how the extended description is also manually wrapped at 80 chars for readability):
+Here's an example of a well-formatted commit log (note how the extended description is also manually wrapped in 80 chars for readability):

 ```
 Prevent French fries carbonization by fixing heat regulation